mulder-sean/docker/README.md

 ## Improvements
 1. Creating a GUI interface with choices to pick and choose instead of text file
-1. Build into the script the docker commands to build and tag based on additional inputs
 1. Continue to add common tools and possibly allow more inputs for tool versions

 # Run